rsdoiel/antenna/archives/2025/science_and_technology_2025.15.md

 date: 2025-04-16, updated: 2025-04-16, from: The Register (UK I.T.
 News)

-<h4>Bug or migration strategy for New Outlook, we wonder</h4> <p>Far be from us to suggest Microsoft is trying to force people onto its New Outlook application, but it has admitted Classic Outlook occasionally and mysteriously turns into a system resource hog.
-It&#39;s a SNAFU that may just push folks over the edge to the new app – or to a full alternative.…</p>
+<h4>Bug or migration strategy for New Outlook, we wonder</h4> <p>Far be it from us to suggest Microsoft is trying to force people onto its New Outlook application, but it has admitted Classic Outlook occasionally and mysteriously turns into a system resource hog.…</p>

 <br>